Jareika/simple-mirror-backup/readme.md

 - Windows Forms app for Windows 11
 - Fast folder comparison
-- Preview window before running a job
+- Compare before running a job (Attention!
+It does not compare automatically before a job)
 - Exclude subfolders by unchecking them in the folder tree
 - Save and reuse backup jobs
 - Colored comparison preview